Gordon and Julie Greek

 (Recipe Down Below)

 Some Greek and Coastal Blend Seasoned Oven-Roasted Brussel Sprouts

-Thank you very much for joining us and we do hope you will be back!
+Thank you very much for joining us and we do hope you will stay awhile!

 Gordon and Julie

 There is also nothing wrong with Greek take out! 🙂